-The 2023 Women’s World Cup Final is expected to take place in August 2023 at Stadium Australia in Sydney.
+The 2023 Women’s World Cup Final is expected to take place on August 20, 2023 at Stadium Australia in Sydney.
 The details have not yet been finalized.

 When does the Women’s World Cup start?

-The next edition of the Women’s World Cup is scheduled to start in July 2023.
+The next edition of the Women’s World Cup is scheduled to start on July 20, 2023.

 How often is the Women’s World Cup?